 - Limited options for loan amounts above $50,000: Finding a lender that offers loans big enough to pay for a new mobile home may be difficult, as only a handful of them offer personal loans above $50,000.

-- Higher interest rate than mortgages: The average mortgage rate has been in the 6% to 7% range (for the most part) over the past couple of years, while Federal Reserve data show the average interest rate for a two-year personal loan at 11.14%.
+- Higher interest rate than mortgages: The average mortgage rate has been in the 6% to 7% range (for the most part) over the past couple of years, while Federal Reserve data show the average interest rate for a 2-year personal loan at 11.14%.

 - Shorter repayment terms mean higher monthly payments: Personal loan monthly payments tend to be higher than what you'd pay with a 30-year mortgage, since loan terms are typically much shorter.